JNRowe/jnrowe.github.io/articles/tips/Sharing_Xresources_between_systems.rst

 The question arises from a much larger topic concerning keeping your home directory in a git_ repository.
-The issue Carl is having is that he needs to use different options on different machines and doesn't relish the idea of having to pull and rebase branches just to keep files in sync.
-Of course, he doesn't have to do that and that is the point of this tip.
+The issue Carl is having is that he needs to use different options on different machines and doesn’t relish the idea of having to pull and rebase branches just to keep files in sync.
+Of course, he doesn’t have to do that and that is the point of this tip.

 Basic conditionals
 ------------------